 Previous winners range from people at the cutting edge of academic physics and engineering who have successfully commercialised their discoveries, through research scientists and engineers in industry who have solved major problems, to serial inventors and entrepreneurs whose products have made a difference to everyday lives.

-If you know, work with, or know of someone who meets the criteria to be recognised as an Innovation Hero, please let us know right away.
+If you know someone who deserves to be recognised as an Innovation Hero, please let us know right away.